-Can you fit the tangram pieces into the outline of Granma T?
+Can you fit the tangram pieces into the outline of these convex shapes?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outline of this sports car?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of these rabbits?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outline of Little Ming?